Alice Wong, founder and director of the Disability Visibility Project (Photo: Eddie Hernandez Photography)

 s.e. smith is a Northern California-based writer and journalist.
 Her focus as a National Magazine Award-winning essayist and journalist is on social issues such as labor organizing, disability, death and dying, feminism, LGBQTIA issues, and cultural analysis.
 Their work is grounded in lived experience, intersectional principles, and providing mentoring and support to emerging writers.

 Riva Lehrer is an artist, writer and curator who focuses on the socially challenged body.
 She is best known for representations of people whose physical embodiment, sexuality, or gender identity have long been stigmatized.
 Riva recently rendered a portrait of Alice entitled Zoom Portraits: Alice Wong.
+Her memoir, Golem Girl, is a finalist for the National Book Critics Circle Award for Autobiography.

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.